 2. Ensure that your details are correctly listed everywhere on all directories and websites.
 If Google gets confused as to the details of your website, it’ll hurt your rankings.
 This means that if you change location, you need to go back and find all the places you listed yourself and update those details.

 4. Get your phone number and/or address mentioned all over the place, alongside your business name.
-Google looks for mentions of your business around the internet and this plays a part in helping you get rankings.
-These mentions are known as local citations, and help a bunch ranking in Google.
+Google looks for mentions of your business around the internet, and this plays a part in helping you get rankings.
+These mentions are known as local citations and help your ranking on Google.